opentargets/target_safety/README.md

 - `animal_data`

-  Calls the script `animal_data.py` to parse the OT gene index and extract the following information for the section "Model organisms and Comparative Genomics": (i) The mouse model MGI ids for any available knockout mouse models for this target, (ii) For which among the species among the 'clinically relevant species list' (currently *human, mouse, pig, dog, macaque, rat, guinea pig, rabbit and chimpanzee*; list needs refinement) do we have ortholog information already in Open Targets.
+  Calls the script `animal_data.py` to parse the OT gene index and extract the following information for the section "Model organisms and Comparative Genomics": (i) The mouse model MGI ids for any available knockout mouse models for this target, (ii) For which species among the 'clinically relevant species list' (currently *human, mouse, pig, dog, macaque, rat, guinea pig, rabbit and chimpanzee*; list needs refinement) do we have ortholog information already in Open Targets.

 - `potential_off_targets`